fffasttime/MRFI/docs/usage.md

 Let's look one parameter. `rate` is a parameter of selector `RandomPositionByRate` indicate the indicate the probability of each tensor value being selected.
 Here, we set  `rate: 1e-3` to significantly indicate that error injection is working, which is a relative high error rate for fault injection.

-You can use the commonly used methods already provided by MRFI as the execution module, or you can customize new methods.
+You can use the commonly used methods already provided by MRFI as the execution module(i.e. observer, selector, error_mode or quantization), see all methods in [MRFI function table](function_table.md).
-Note that each method can have different parameter names, specified by their definition.
+You can also customize new methods based on their interfaces.
+See [Custom Method/Arguments in MRFI](usage_custom.md).

 The last two lines indicate the layers that require fault injection.
 MRFI will try to match all layers specified by `module_name` or `module_type` and set fault injection above.